Israel declares war and bombards Gaza as fighting rages for second day after Hamas attack

 The Security Cabinet also approved “significant military steps.”
 The steps were not defined, but the declaration appears to give the military and Prime Minister Benjamin Netanyahu a wide mandate.

-Speaking on national television Saturday, Netanyahu vowed that Hamas “will pay an unprecedented price.”
-He further warned: “This war will take time.
-It will be difficult.”

-In a statement, his office said the aim will be the destruction of Hamas’ “military and governing capabilities” to an extent that prevents it from threatening Israelis “for many years.”
+In a statement, Netanyahu's office said the aim will be the destruction of Hamas’ “military and governing capabilities” to an extent that prevents it from threatening Israelis “for many years.”

 Israelis were still reeling from the breadth, ferocity and surprise of the Hamas assault.
 The group’s fighters broke through Israel’s security fence surrounding the Gaza Strip early Saturday.
 Using motorcycles and pickup trucks, even paragliders and speedboats on the coast, they moved into nearby Israeli communities — as many as 22 locations.